Supermaxx Overview - access full brochure from home page.

 Third edition October, 2010

-The concept of Supermaxx started when Banks was Mayor last time around determined to plaster a motorway across Ngataringa Bay as part of the Eastern Corridor.
-My original concept was simply to operate trains every 10 minutes between Downtown and Panmure with connecting buses every 10 minutes to Pakuranga, Howick, and Botany Downs - that was the perfect Eastern Corridor.
-7 years later and we still have not achieved even that basic objective - but the concept of "Supermaxx" has grown to cover all of the Supercity.
+The concept of Supermaxx started when Banks was Mayor between 2001 and 2004 determined to plaster a motorway across Ngataringa Bay as part of the Eastern Corridor.
+My original concept was simply to operate trains every 10 minutes between Downtown and Panmure with connecting buses every 10 minutes to Pakuranga, Howick, and Botany - that was the perfect Eastern Corridor.
+16 years later and we still have not achieved even that basic objective - but the concept of "Supermaxx" has grown to cover all of the Supercity from Wellsford to Waiuku.
+Banks would have nothing to do with any sensible and workable solution to congestion - quite apart from his prevaricating around the issues of the Auckland volcanoes and finally giving in to confiscating the rights of all Aucklanders to an equal share and responsibility for the mountains under Crown Ownership.
+I tried to educate him a number of times during his 2 terms (second term 2007 - 2010) as Mayor without success - maybe it had something to do with his part in destroying a $4 million a year contract for my business when he was a National Party cabinet Minister between 1990 and 1993.

-The entire Auckland Regional Council and Auckland City Council plus most of the councillors in the Manukau, Waitemata, and North Shore City Councils were made fully aware of "Supermaxx".
+The entire Auckland Regional Council plus all Auckland City Mayors and Councillors plus most of the councillors were made fully aware of "Supermaxx" in 2007 when the first full proposal wwas presented.
 Clark, Cullen, and Hodgson were kept up to date with it.
-Key, Joyce, and English were given the proposal in November, 2008, just after they were elected.
+Key, Joyce, and English given the proposal in November, 2008, just after they were elected.
 Joyces last communication (December 2009) was to tell me to shut up - or in officialise "this correspondence (in regard to Supermaxx) is now brought to a close"!!

 SKYCABS - THE FUTURE OF ARTERIAL TRANSPORT IN AUCKLAND, WELLINGTON, AND CHRISTCHURCH!!